Upper airway resistance syndrome: Oral appliances

 Oral appliances to protrude the tongue and lower jaw forward have been used to reduce sleep apnea and snoring, and hold potential for treating UARS, but this approach remains controversial.
 Oral appliances may be a suitable alternative for patients who cannot tolerate CPAP.

 Surgery

 For nasal obstruction, options can be septoplasty, turbinate reductions, or surgical palate expansion.

 Orthognathic surgeries that expands the airway, such as Maxillomandibular advancement (MMA) or Surgically Assisted Rapid Palatal Expansion (SARPE) are the most effective surgeries for sleep disordered breathing.
-MMA is often completely curative.

 Though less common methods of treatment, various surgical options including uvulopalatopharyngoplasty (UPPP), hyoid suspension, and linguloplasty exist.
 These procedures increase the dimensions of the upper airway and reduce the collapsibility of the airway.
 One should also be screened for the presence of a hiatal hernia, which may result in abnormal pressure differentials in the esophagus, and in turn, constricted airways during sleep.
 Palatal tissue reduction via radiofrequency ablation has also been successful in treating UARS.